standingcode/domino/README.md

 # domino
-Interview challenge to test if random selected dominos can be chained
+Interview challenge to test if randomly selected dominos can be chained